Angular Dependency Injection | Types of dependency injection in Angular

 • Testability: With DI, it becomes straightforward to replace real services with mock services during testing.
 This facilitates unit testing, ensuring that each component can be tested in isolation.

-• Maintainability: Dependency Injection helps in creating loosely coupled components, making it easier to modify and extend the application without affecting other parts.
+• Maintainability: Dependency injection helps create loosely coupled components, making it easier to modify and extend the application without affecting other parts.
 This enhances the overall maintainability of the codebase.

-• Reusability: Components and services can be reused across different parts of the application or even in multiple projects, thanks to the decoupling facilitated by Dependency Injection.
+• Reusability: Thanks to the decoupling facilitated by dependency injection, components and services can be reused across different parts of the application or even in multiple projects.

 Read More: